بسم الله الرØÙ…Ù† الرØÙŠÙ…

 Funders: OfS and UKRI Research England

-Role: Research Associate at the University of Cambridge
+Role: Research Associate

-Duration: June 2022- Present
+Duration: June 2022- June 2023

 'Close the Gap' is a joint project between the Universities of Oxford and Cambridge.
 The project is funded by OfS and UKRI (Research England).
 The project involves mapping the selection processes at 16 departments in Oxford and Cambridge and developing and testing prototypes that would contribute to closing the offer gap and improving access to students from marginalised backgrounds to doctoral studies at these elite universities.
 The project is highly cross-functional involving academic faculty and professional service staff at both Oxford and Cambridge, as well as student and academic bodies from other academic institutions, and NGOs.